hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-change-database-user admin my_db joe_user

-The function for changing database user.
+This function for changing database user.
 It uses the

 *******************************************************************